MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/Subindustry.md

 ---
-title: Subindustry in CloudforSustainabilitySharedDataModel - Common Data Model | Microsoft Docs
+title: Subindustry in Cloud for Sustainability Shared Data Model - Common Data Model | Microsoft Docs
 description: Child-level of the industry classisfication, which contains an ID and name.
 author: cdm-publisher
 ms.service: common-data-model